-- All pilots must launch simultaneously at the start of the signal - Working time is 4:01 minutes - Three flights of 4 minutes maximum.
+- All pilots must launch simultaneously at the start of the signal - Working time is 4:01 minutes, Maximum flying time is 4:00 minutes - Three flights of 4 minutes maximum.
 The maximum measured flight time is 4 minutes during each All-Up task. - After 4:01 minutes the competitor will have 15 seconds to land. - After the 15 second landing window, the preparation time for the next All-up flight is 15 seconds